Murder of Marion Parker: Arrest and confession

-Hickman was extradited to Los Angeles, where he confessed to another unrelated murder, which he had committed during a drugstore hold-up; he also confessed to having committed a number of other armed robberies.
+Hickman was extradited to Los Angeles, where he confessed to the murder of Clarence Ivy Toms, which he had committed during a drugstore hold-up with the help of 15-year-old Welby Hunt; he also confessed to having committed a number of other armed robberies.
 In subsequent correspondence, authorities were able to coax further details about Parker's murder, which Hickman disclosed via written confession after realizing his claims regarding the Cramer brothers had been disproven.
-In his apartment at the Bellevue Arms, Hickman admitted to having strangled Parker, whom he had blindfolded and tied to a chair, until she was unconscious.
+Hickman admitted that he blindfolded and tied Parker to a chair in his apartment at the Bellevue Arms and then strangled her until she was unconscious.
 He proceeded to hang Parker's body upside down in his bathtub, slicing her throat at the jugular vein to drain the body of blood.
 After disarticulating her arms and legs, he proceeded to disembowel her, during which he stated the body jerked with such force that it "flew out of the tub," suggesting that she might still have been alive during the dismemberment.

 Hickman subsequently wrapped Parker's limbs in newspaper before temporarily storing her torso in a suitcase.
 He then left the apartment to see a film at the Loew's State Theater, but claimed he was unable to focus on the feature and wept throughout.
 Later that night, realizing that Parker's father might want to physically see his daughter before paying the ransom, Hickman attempted to reconstruct and disguise Marion's body to make it appear that she was alive, leading him to adorn her with makeup and sew her eyes open with wire.
 Reflecting on the entire ordeal, Hickman told police: "She felt perfectly safe and the tragedy was so sudden and unexpected that I'm sure she never actually suffered through the whole affair, except for a little sobbing which she couldn't keep back for her father and mother."